flavio-fernandes/just-ovn-nodes/README.md

     # snapshot vms using sahara
     vagrant sandbox on

-At this point, you can start ovn cluster by running the script from the db vm:
+At this point, you can start OVN cluster by running the script from the db vm:

     $ vagrant ssh
     vagrant@central:~$ /vagrant/scripts/setup-ovn-cluster.sh

 The output will look like this: https://gist.github.com/a54e9289b0838b9391fd30d4b58d7536

-Open separate terminal sessions and ssh to other VMS so you can look at what OVS has to say.
-Note that central will just run OVN db, unless you changed the **install_ovn_controller** parameter to _yes_.
+Open separate terminal sessions and ssh to other VMS so you can look at what OVS flow tables in each one of them.
+All OVN related info can be obtained from the central VM.

-    $ vagrant ssh compute1   ;  # or compute2
+    $ vagrant ssh compute1   ;  # or central, or compute2

 At this point, you can try out the various scripts in **/vagrant/scripts/tutorial**.
-You will want to run them from the _central_ node.
+You will need to run them from the _central_ node.
 Here is an example of what to expect when doing the **env1** script:

     $ vagrant ssh central